 The District participates in the California State Teachers' Retirement System ("STRS").
 This defined benefit plan basically covers all full-time certificated and some classified District employees.
 Employees and the District contribute 8% and 8.25%, respectively, of gross salary expenditures to STRS.
-The District's regular employer contribution to STRS for Fiscal Year 2005-06 was approximately \$341.9 million.
-The District's regular employer contribution to STRS for Fiscal Year 2006-07 is projected to be at least equal to its contribution for Fiscal Year 2005-06.
+The District's budgeted regular employer contribution to STRS for Fiscal Year 2005-06 was approximately \$341.9 million.
+The District's regular employer contribution to STRS for Fiscal Year 2006-07 is projected to be at least equal to its contribution for Fiscal Year 2005-06, after adjusting for specially funded categorized programs.
 Benefit provisions are established by State legislation in accordance with the State Teachers' Retirement Law.